cqse/teamscale-jacoco-agent/agent/README.md

 ### General options

-- `out` (optional): the path to a writable directory where the generated coverage XML files will be stored.
-(For details see path format section below).
-Defaults to the subdirectory `coverage` inside the agent's installation directory.
 - `includes` (recommended): include patterns for classes.
 Separate multiple patterns with a semicolon.
   This may speed up the profiled application and reduce the size of the output XML.
   These patterns are matched against